 The economy of Niger centers on subsistence crops, livestock, and some of the world’s largest uranium deposits.
 Drought cycles, desertification, a 2.9% population growth rate, and the drop in world demand for uranium have undercut the economy.
 The Downtown Metropolitan Area Niger is Niamey

-To prevent the narrative as being reported in Niger is one-sided.
-Niger was hosting a sporting tournament, the Under-20 Africa Cup of Nations.
-I decided to see it for myself, my curiosity aroused by having met two wonderful people, Mohamed Chegga, the President of AS Sonidep, and the President of ASFAN, Lieutenant-Colonel Tahirou Dan Baba Abdelkader, in Zambia when Sonidep faced Zesco United in Ndola, Zambia last December.
+To prevent the narrative as being reported in Niger as one-sided, Niger began hosting a sporting tournament, the Under-20 Africa Cup of Nations.
+The year was the fifteenth Under-20 Africa Cup of Nations.
+I decided to see it for myself, my curiosity aroused by having met two wonderful people, Mohamed Chegga, the President of Association Sportive Sonidep.
+Lieutenant-Colonel Tahirou Dan Baba Abdelkader, in Zambia is the President of ASFAN.
+Both Sonidep faced Zesco United in Ndola in Zambia last December.

 I soon found that Nigeriens could not do enough to help – they are among the nicest people you could meet.
-I don’t doubt that areas of Niger are dangerous – they have made dangerous, but let’s be honest about this.
-Ordinary Nigeriens bear the brunt of the terrorist attacks and crime that became the convenient excuse to classify Niger as dangerous.
+I don’t doubt that parts of Niger are dangerous – they have been made dangerous, but let’s be honest about this, ordinary Nigerien’s bear the brunt of the terrorist attacks and crime that became the convenient excuse to classify Niger as dangerous.

 The change of regime saw Libya turn into a failed state rapidly.
 There was no exit plan, and many of the weapons supplied to Anti-Gaddafi insurgents (example, pictured above) were the same ones used to spread terror in Mali and then Niger too – western supplied ones.
 For the record the failure to deal with Boko Haram has affected the south of Niger too, as the ISIS affiliated terrorists from Northern Nigeria target Niger’s south and other neighbors too.